 According to Ibn Taymiyyah, the discussion of ‘Arab virtue’ was meant to encourage Muslims to emulate the good traits by which Arabs and their culture were favored: wisdom, knowledge, good deeds, and so on.
 It was not meant to demean other cultures, races, tribes, or ethnicities, nor was it intended to lend theological support to modern racism and prejudice.

 In sum, Islam upholds the inherent equality of tribes, races, and ethnicities.
 The only quality that makes one better than another is righteousness.
 The classical discourse of ‘Arab virtue’ is highly problematic in that it is only very loosely based upon the Quran and Sunnah, and it has been utilized by contemporary groups for manifestly harmful reasons, to promote racism both for and against Islam.

-As such, Muslims have no need of this discourse, regardless of the erudition of classical scholars who engaged it in the past.
+As such, Muslims have no need for this discourse, regardless of the erudition of classical scholars who engaged in it in the past.
 Instead, Muslims should adhere only to the clear, explicit language of the Quran and Sunnah expressing the equality of all people and the virtues by which any human being can become righteous.